 Each text string is NOT in quotes, but it is preceded by a FP real value equal to the number of characters in the string.
 Commas (and other delimiters) are not used.
 The sample data are stored channel-by-channel, not case-by-case.
 Due to this complexity, for most files, use of Warthog text format is considerably simpler.

 This icon is used to indicate files saved from LabAnalyst (they have identical formats to binary files saved from LabHelper, but the different icon helps let you know if you've worked on a file previously.

-Sable Systems (SSCF and ExpeData) These closely-related formats are used by DATACAN (DOS) and ExpeData (Windows) software.
-Because data must be translated between IEEE and Warthog formats, disk access to Sable-format files isn't as fast as for Warthog binary files.
-Note that the icon shown here will only appear if you save a file in Sable format on a Macintosh running OS X.
+SSCF and ExpeData These formats are used by Sable Systems software on Windows computers.
+Because data must undergo translation between IEEE and Warthog formats, disk access to SSCF/ExpeData files isn't as fast as for Warthog binary files (but this is a minor issue for all but very large files).
+Note that the icon shown here will only appear if you save a file in SSCF / ExpeData on a Macintosh running macOS.

-These sable-image icons will will not appear on a Windows machine, or if an SSCF or ExpeData file was created on a Windows machine and then copied to a Macintosh (a generic 'text' or '.exp' icon is used instead).
+These sable-image icons will will not appear on a Windows machine, or if a file was created on a Windows machine and then copied to a Macintosh (a generic 'text' or '.exp' icon is used instead).

-Text format (ASCII) The format for ASCII input is a simple spreadsheet with commas or tabs as column delimiters, with each row terminated with a carriage return.
-There can be up to 32 columns (although only 24 can be entered into the final warthog file).
+Text format (ASCII) The format for ASCII output is a simple spreadsheet with commas or tabs as column delimiters, with each row terminated with a carriage return.
 The first line can contain column labels.